Australian Road Deaths Database

 The following changes have been made to the online database:

-- These location-related fields have been added: ABS Remoteness Area, Local government area, road type based on PSMA Transport Hierarchy, table 15, and ABS SA4 name based on the Australian Statistical Geography Standard) for crashes since 1 January 2015.
+- Location-related fields have been added for crashes since 1 January 2015: ABS Remoteness Area, Local government area, road type based on PSMA Transport Hierarchy, table 15, and ABS SA4 name based on the Australian Statistical Geography Standard).
 Back series for these new fields are not available for all jurisdictions.

-- These additional fields have been added: Age Group (standard groups used in the Monthly bulletin), Day of week flag (weekday/weekend) and Time of day flag (day/night).
+- The following additional fields have been added: Age Group (standard groups used in the Monthly bulletin), Day of week flag (weekday/weekend) and Time of day flag (day/night).

 - Date of crash has been removed.
 Year, Month and Day of week are retained.